Detail, Moti Malde with Drape and Kiran Malde, Sewanee, 2015. Platinum-palladium (1:1) on Reich CT Clear from original 8×10 negative [see full image]

 Drying times may be as those normally used for other papers.
 However, special care is needed since translucent papers tend to cockle.

-Assessing exposure During exposure… have a piece of white paper or thin card handy as you prepare to inspect.
+Assessing image formation during exposure, due to the paper’s translucency, is best done by having a piece of white paper or thin card handy as you prepare to inspect.
 Slipping it between the coated paper and the negative will make assessment easier.
-I have also found that it helps to place the contact printing frame face down on a white surface – as i swing the back open and lift the negative, the image projecting through the translucent paper gives me enough information to make rough estimates of exposure.
+I have also found that it helps to place the contact printing frame face down on a white surface – as I swing the back open and lift the negative, the image projecting through the translucent paper gives me enough information to make rough estimates of exposure.
 At full print-out, highlight values (zones VII – VIII) are still difficult to see, They will only become apparent once the paper is dry and sitting on an opaque white surface.

 Process as normal, finishing with a 20-30m wash in a very gentle flow of water.

 Dimensional Stability – When immersed in liquid, translucent papers expand, mostly in the cross-grain direction, by as much as 20%.
 Once dry, there is shrinkage but not to the original dimensions: the paper ends up about 4% longer than the original sheet dimensions in the cross-grain direction, and frustratingly, shrinks in the grain direction by 1 to 2%.
 This has to do with the intrinsic nature of cellulose fibers and the way these papers are made (extensive ‘beating’ and no fillers or internal sizing agents) – it may be a worthy tradeoff for purity.
 More notes on this matter are forthcoming.